Malå IF

 Malå IF is a Swedish football club located in Malå in Västerbotten County.

 Background

 Since its foundation Malå IF has participated mainly in the middle and lower divisions of the Swedish football league system.
-The club currently plays in Division 3 Norra Norrland which is the fifth tier of Swedish football.
+The club is currently not in any league.
+The highest level the club has been in is Division 3 Norra Norrland which is the fifth tier of Swedish football.
 They play their home matches at the Tjamstavallen in Malå.

 Malå IF are affiliated to Västerbottens Fotbollförbund.

 Recent history

 In recent seasons Malå IF have competed in the following divisions: